ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcLog/DllInterface.md

             - Were the Qt Dlls possibly compiled with a LibInfix?
             - Can the operating system find the Qt dlls?

-    2.1 Instantiating the Trace Server, reading the Trace Admin Object XML file and setting some attributes.
+    2.1 Instantiating the Log Server, reading the Loggers XML file and setting some attributes.

-        If the loading of the ZSQtLib Dlls was successful, the Trace Server can be instantiated.
+        If the loading of the ZSQtLib Dlls was successful, the Log Server can be instantiated.
 This is done via a CreateInstance call.
-If CreateInstance is called with the default parameters, it is checked whether a trace server instance with the name "ZSTrcServer" already exists.
-If so, a reference counter is incremented and a reference to that instance is returned.
-If no trace server with the name "ZSTrcServer" exists yet, a new instance is created and the reference counter is set to 1.

-        > **If you want to use the Dll interface in a Qt Application instantiating the Trace Server MUST NOT BE DONE before the Qt Application is created.
+        > **If you want to use the Dll interface in a Qt Application instantiating the Log Server MUST NOT BE DONE before the Qt Application is created.
 The interface does not know about whether later on a Qt Application will be created and therefore will create one if not yet existing.
 Having two QApplication instances will not work and Qt will throw a critical exception and the application exits.
-So if you create a trace server instance in a Qt application do it either after the QApplication has been created but before starting the event loop or (best solution) in the constructor of the class derived from either QApplication or QCoreApplication.**
+So if you create a log server instance in a Qt application do it either after the QApplication has been created but before starting the event loop or (best solution) in the constructor of the class derived from either QApplication or QCoreApplication.**

-        In order for the Trace Server to know where to put the log file and the settings file, the name of the application and the name of the organization should be specified, as shown in the following code section.
+        In order for the Log Server to know where to put the log file and the settings file, the name of the application and the name of the organization should be specified, as shown in the following code section.

         @code